ibm-cloud-docs/vpc/_include-segments/ilm-change-image-lifecycle-status-api.md

 To make an immediate status change, use one of the following examples.
 For the`$image_id` variable, specify the ID of the custom image for the status change.

-You can only make an immediate status change if a future status change is not scheduled.
-To remove a previously scheduled status change, see [Remove a previously scheduled custom image lifecycle status change using the API](#schedule-ilm-reset-status-change-API).
-After removing the scheduled status change, you can then make an immediate status change.
+You can make an immediate status change only if a future status change is not scheduled.
+To remove a scheduled status change, see [Remove a scheduled custom image lifecycle status change by using the API](#schedule-ilm-reset-status-change-API).
+After you remove the scheduled status change, you can make an immediate status change.
 {: note}

 - Change image lifecycle status to `deprecate`.